AlvaroGI/SimulaQron_2018/README.md

 in the 'main' directory.

 #### Running the project
--In the 'main' directory, you can find the codes needed to run the simulations.
+You can find the codes needed to run the simulations in the 'main' directory:
+* **startAll.sh**: used to start the simulated network.
+* **run.sh**: execute this code (`sh run.sh`) to run the simulation.
+You can externally parse the following arguments:
+	- q - number of qubits (up to 20).
+	- a - no attack (0), attack measuring in Hadamard or Standard basis at random (1), or attack using the optimal POVM (2).
+	- t - fraction of matching-basis rounds used for test.
+	- e - error threshold (%).
+	As an example, `sh run.sh -q 18 -a 0 -t 0.5 -e 0.1` takes 18 qubits in the simulation, no attack is performed, half of the matching-basis rounds are used for test, and the error threshold is 10%.
+* **aliceTest.py** / **bobTest.py** / **eveTest.py**: Python codes for Alice, Bob and Eve.
+Feel free to check them out (they are described in deep with comments inside the files).
+* **clean_ports_Mac.sh**: if you are working on OS X, this will close all the processes running on local ports 8801 to 8809.

 #### Common errors
 Sometimes, a process is running in the local ports that we use to create the simulated network.
-If you get a related error, just restart those ports.
+If you get a related error, you can restart those ports.
 If you are using OS X, you can simply run `sh clean_ports_Mac.sh`.
 Note that this will kill all the processes running on local ports 8801 to 8809.
 Be sure that you are not killing something important.

 If there is an issue with the communication in the network, you can restart the local ports, run `sh startAll.sh`, and wait for a while until all the 'remaining communications' from previous processes are done.

 # Useful resources
 * [This project Github](https://github.com/AlvaroGI/SimulaQron_2018).
 * [SimulaQron](https://softwarequtech.github.io/SimulaQron/html/GettingStarted.html).